There is an old Dakota tribal wisdom, which was passed over from generation to generation. It basically goes like this:

 As we learned above, a proper Service Portfolio Management in place is key to ensure the value case of your services and the right decisions are taken – proactively and reactively.
 Or in the language of the wise Dakota tribe: Being able to know that you have (or will have) a dead horse.

 Modern IT Governance Frameworks such Cobit, ISO 20k or ITIL are suitable frameworks to set up a Service Portfolio Management System.
 This is how they deal with the dead horse problem.
-On the other side (and here comes the point), they are also perfect to create dead horses.
-Please allow me to explain on this: Although all these frameworks contain detailed best practices (in ISO 20k they are called ‘Shalls’ and ‘Shoulds’) – does this help you, if the assumptions behind a business case are not sufficiently questioned?
+On the other side, they are also perfect to create dead horses.
+Although all these frameworks contain detailed best practices (in ISO 20k they are called ‘Shalls’ and ‘Shoulds’) – does this help you, if the assumptions behind a business case are not sufficiently questioned?
 Too often these frameworks are misused and people can comfortably hide behind them (e.g. ‘I have a formal business case for my project, therefore everything is ok’).
 It is therefore paramount that you focus on these key areas when setting up an IT Governance system to ensure that no fake value cases can happen and value is continuously monitored, evaluated and appropriate actions are taken.